-With the Christmas holidays approaching, for those who have the opportunity, it is a good time during the holiday season to step out of business and have look at your business.
-Take a step back, review how the business is working (review how you work in the business!), what are your goals/ambitions for 2018 and take a look at some common problems/issues we flag to our business clients on a regular basis which all too often are put on the backburner using the excuse that “I am too busy!”
+With the Christmas holidays approaching, for those who have the opportunity, it is a good time during the holiday season to “take a step back” and have look at your business.
+Review how the business is working (review how you work in the business!), what are your goals/ambitions for 2020 and take a look at some common problems/issues we flag to our business clients on a regular basis which all too often are put on the backburner using the excuse that “I am too busy!”

-There is always the business plan that you drafted many years ago!
+What happened to the business plan that you drafted many years ago!
 When did you last look at it and see what you planned?
 What has happened since?
-Does it need rewriting now the business has grown, developed or changed direction?
+Does it need re-writing now the business has grown, developed or changed direction?

 A Harbour Key client recently had a HMRC employment status enquiry which, although the tax liability was small, involved significant time and effort in dealing with the enquiry.